frednora/gramado/README.md

 > * The network server.
 (Work in progress)

 # DE - Desktop Environment

-This is a screenshot of GramadoDE desktop environment running on top of the kernel.
+This is a screenshot of the desktop environment running on top of the kernel.
+You can find code in the xde/ folder.
 ![Screenshot](https://raw.githubusercontent.com/polard8/screenshots/main/gramado-8.png)

-# DE - Desktop Environment
+# Demos

 This is a screenshot of 3D demo running on top of the kernel.
+You can find code in the xgames/ folder.
 ![Screenshot](https://raw.githubusercontent.com/polard8/screenshots/main/gramado-3.png)

 ## The source code.